flatpak/flatpak-builder-tools/deno/README.md

 ## Technical Info

-Theoritcly it would've been better to put all the dependencies in DENO_DIR but currently thats not possible because jsr and https dependencies have some special metadata checks made by deno, more info here https://github.com/denoland/deno/issues/29212
+Theoretically it would've been better to put all the dependencies in `DENO_DIR` but currently thats not possible because jsr and https dependencies have some special metadata checks made by deno, more info here https://github.com/denoland/deno/issues/29212